When Everyone’s a Publisher, Who Will ‘Convene’ The Public?

 Last week, Richard Hart of MDC, Inc., kindly came to speak to my Public Affairs Reporting for New Media class.
 He led us through an illuminating conversation about the nonprofit’s recently released report on the Triangle’s “Disconnected Youth.”
 (PDF)

-At the end, I raised this question: If government is already publishing a lot of raw data online, and if organizations like MDC are already put together in-depth, relatively objective analyses of public policy issues like this, then what does he — as a former journalist and the nonprofit’s communication director — think is the role for journalists?
-How do we fit in to his overall communication strategy for this report, I wondered.
+In the end, I raised this question: If the government is already publishing a lot of raw data online, and if organizations like MDC are already putting together in-depth, relatively objective analyses of public policy issues like this, then what does he—as a former journalist and the nonprofit’s communication director—think is the role for journalists?
+How do we fit in to his overall communication strategy for this report, I wondered?

-That was a good question, Hart said.
+Hart said that was a good question.
 He noted that his primary focus now, after an initial and relatively small media hit, was convening small groups of influential and interested area leaders from various sectors to discuss how to implement some of MDC’s recommendations.

 That made me wonder: Should journalists be doing that?
-Presuming we think that the subject of high school dropouts is an issue that is relevant and important for our audience, how much effort should news organizations be putting in to creating conversation around content that is created elsewhere?
+Presuming we think that the subject of high school dropouts is an issue that is relevant and important for our audience, how much effort should news organizations be putting into creating conversation around content that is created elsewhere?
 Should journalists be conveners?

 This really isn’t that new of a question.
 The civic journalism movement of the 1990s advocated the convening of reader panels.
 Much of online journalism’s emphasis on interactivity, distributed reporting and other user-generated content has its roots in the civic journalism movement.
-In fact, the Pew Center for Civic Journalism eventually became J-Lab: The Institute for Interactive Journalism .
+In fact, the Pew Center for Civic Journalism eventually became J-Lab: The Institute for Interactive Journalism.

-But the civic journalism movement pre-dated the “We the Media” movement, in which the people formerly known as the audience and the people formerly known as the sources all began pushing content on to the Web and competing directly with each other for direct communication with each other.
+But the civic journalism movement pre-dated the “We the Media” movement, in which the people formerly known as the audience and the people formerly known as the sources all began pushing content onto the Web and competing directly with each other for direct communication with each other.
 In a world of Facebook groups and Twitter followers, the idea of gathering a representative sample of your community and putting them in a windowless conference room for 90 minutes with all the Chex Mix they can eat seems rather lifeless.

 That’s partly because even though these reader panels are conversational, they’re still relatively static when compared to the flow of conversation that happens online.
 Reader panels, like polls, can only take a snapshot.
 Online community literally gives life to an issue.